WebHare/runkit/README.md

 (`wh make` currently require a default server to exist - even if you don't plan on using it)

-If you want to modify WebHare itself or develop on the supporting code (eg the VSCode module, proxy or langauge extensions) see [Developing WebHare](doc/webhare-dev.md)
+If you want to modify WebHare itself or develop on the supporting code (eg the VSCode module, proxy or language extensions) see [Developing WebHare](doc/webhare-dev.md)

 After completing the above, try `runkit wh console`